Rode1o/holbertonschool-higher_level_programming/README.md

 ![](https://www.holbertonschool.com/holberton-logo.png)

-# Holberton School's Low Level Programming #
+# Holberton School's High Level Programming #

-Welcome to the Holberton School's Low Level Programming repository where I'll be uploading the answers to Holberton School's projects about programming concepts in C.
+Welcome to the Holberton School's High Level Programming repository where I'll be uploading the answers to Holberton School's projects about programming concepts in C and Python.

 # Table of Contents #